-Each mode has its own distinct features and power saving capabilities.
-Let’s look in to them one by one.
+Each mode has its own unique features and power saving capabilities.
+Let us look at them one by one.

 ESP32 Active Mode

-The normal mode is also known as Active Mode.
-In this mode all the features of the chip are active.
+Normal mode is also known as Active Mode.
+In this mode all the features of the chip remain active.

-If you look at the ESP32 datasheet, power consumption during Active power mode, with RF working is as follows:
+According to the ESP32 datasheet the power consumption during active power mode, with RF working, is as follows:

 |Wi-Fi Tx packet 13dBm~21dBm||160~260mA|